Aider-AI/aider/aider/website/_posts/2024-08-26-sonnet-seems-fine.md

 Benchmarks were performed for various reasons, usually to evaluate the effects of small changes to aider's system prompts.

-The graph shows variance, but I don't see any indication of a noteworthy degradation.
+The graph shows variance, but no indication of a noteworthy degradation.
 There is always some variance in benchmark results, typically +/- 2% between runs with identical prompts.